 - Submit details in your product data to show the difference between each variant.
 You can submit variants that have different values for any of the following attributes: color

-size_system.
+[size_system].
 Providing these details helps us show your ads when people search for these types of characteristics.
-In your product data, you can use the parent SKU as the
+In your product data, you can use the parent SKU as the item group ID

 [item_group_id]for all variants of the same product.
 Learn more about item group IDs